Notes on the data: Education

-Notes: The data comprise school leavers who are identified as enrolled at an Australian university at 31 March 2016.
-‘School leavers’ are students who attained a Year 12 qualification in 2015 in any State/ Territory through the completion of one or more Year 12 courses; may include (unless noted otherwise below) adult students, part time students and students doing one or more subjects to improve their overall score (repeating students).
+Notes: The data comprise school leavers who are identified as enrolled at an Australian university at 31 March 2021.
+‘School leavers’ are students who attained an Australian Year 12 qualification in 2020 in any State/ Territory through the completion of one or more Year 12 courses; may include (unless noted otherwise below) adult students, part time students and students doing one or more subjects to improve their overall score (repeating students).

 Variations in data between States

-Definitions vary across the States and Territories, however, the impact of any differences is considered to be small.
-The only difference of note is:
+Definitions vary across the States and Territories, however, the impact of any difference is considered to be small.

 For more information, please consult the relevant admissions centre as listed in the Source below.

-Denominator: Estimated Resident Population aged 17 years at 30 June 2015 (to be updated when 2016 population is available)
+Denominator: Estimated Resident Population aged 17 years at 30 June 2020

 Detail of analysis: Per cent